Regensdorf: Geography

 Regensdorf has an area of 14.6 km2.
 Of this area, 43.5% is used for agricultural purposes, while 23.6% is forested.
 Of the rest of the land, 30.6% is settled (buildings or roads) and the remainder (2.3%) is non-productive (rivers, glaciers or mountains).

 The municipality is located on both sides of the Furtbach (Furt stream).
 It consists of the villages of Watt (which in turn includes the hamlets of Oberdorf, Altburg, Katzensee and Neu-Hard), Adlikon and Regensdorf (which includes the hamlets of Alt-Hard and Geissberg).

+Regensdorf sits in a plain, at an elevation of 443 m.
+The shallow east–west Furt valley in which it sits is surrounded by several hills.
+To the north is Regensberg (617 m), on which stands Regensberg Castle.
+To the northwest, beyond Buchs, is Lägern (866 m).
+To the south is Gubrist (615 m), through which passes the A1 motorway via the Gubrist Tunnel.
+To the southwest is Altberg (632 m), on the summit of which stands Waldschenke Altberg.